-DEFENDANT'S PRODUCT(S)
+DEFENDANT'S PRODUCTS

-22. Defendant offers products, such as the "PS Audio Sprout100" (the "Accused Product")1, that includes an inter-unit communication component providing inter-unit communications with at least one peer system, which comprises: receiving first signals corresponding to first entertainment content from a player device; receiving second signals corresponding to second entertainment content from the inter-unit communication component; and selectively outputting the first signals and the second signals to a playback component wherein the player device and the playback component are separate from one another and wherein both the player device and the playback component are external to the modular audio unit.
+22. Defendant offers products, such as Defendant's "Audiopipe - RA-90BT" (the "Accused Product")1, that include an inter-unit communication component providing inter-unit communications with at least one peer system, which comprises: receiving first signals corresponding to first entertainment content from a player device; receiving second signals corresponding to second entertainment content from the inter-unit communication component; and selectively outputting the first signals and the second signals to a playback component, wherein the player device and the playback component are separate from one another, and both the player device and the playback component are external to the modular audio unit.